 When I think of “cheap vodka,” my mind immediately returns to the neighborhood liquor stores I frequented as a college student, where I’d regularly scan the bottom shelves and pick up the least expensive plastic handle of clear liquor I could find.
-Usually, my purchases tasted like turpentine and left me with excruciating hangovers … but as a 21-year-old looking to get tipsy on the cheap, I didn’t let small details like “quality” stand in my way.
+Usually, my purchases tasted like turpentine and left me with excruciating hangovers … but as a 21-year-old looking to get tipsy on the cheap, I didn’t let small details like “quality” or the benefits of vodka stand in my way.

 Kirkland Signature Vodka

 “Costco” and “prestige vodka” might not seem like related phrases, but fans of the Signature Vodka made by Costco’s house brand Kirkland will attest to the excellence of this spirit.
 Kirkland Signature Vodka actually pulls the water for its distillation from the same spring in Cognac, France that’s utilized by Grey Goose, and its distillery can be found less than 500 miles away from Grey Goose’s.
 So if you want a Grey Goose-quality vodka at a lower price, this bottle- which retails for approximately $15 for a 1.75 L bottle (Grey Goose goes for $30+ for a 750-mL bottle) is a solid bet.

 Deep Eddy Vodka